bcis93/audio_looper/README.md

-Multitrack looper based on a Teensy 3.6
+# Multitrack looper based on a Raspberry Pi Zero